-- We will be using Google Classroom to complete Recitation Exercises, which will be posted as Google Docs through the MSU Google Apps agreement.
-Instructors will facilitate these sessions by answering group questions, encouraging discussion, and highlighting the key details. - To access Google Classroom, go to https://classroom.google.com/u/0/h and be sure to sign in using your MSU username and password.
+- We will be using Google Classroom to complete Recitation Exercises, which will be posted as Google Docs through the MSU Google Apps agreement. - To access Google Classroom, go to https://classroom.google.com/u/0/h and be sure to sign in using your MSU username and password.
 By default, if you are not signed in, on the page that says, "You need permission," it will tell you which account is being used.
 Instead of clicking the "Request Access" button, choose to "Switch Account".
 If your MSU email still doesn't appear, choose "Add Account," and sign in using your MSU username and password. - Use the "+" sign located on the upper-right hand side of the page to add a class.
-Enter the following class code: 4nas5m5
+Enter the following class code: TBD